 - Exploring music and instruments stimulates children’s creativity and curiosity.

-- Having opportunities to be physical enables children to build a strong relationship between their bodies a
+- Having opportunities to be physical enables children to build a strong relationship between their bodies and their brains.

 - Movement is key to stimulating brain development in young babies and children, encouraging the creation of neural connections, particularly across the two hemispheres.